 If you’re attending something at the Puerta de Oro convention center, the closest full-service hotels are the Barranquilla Plaza, Estelar San Isidro, and Sonesta.
 Walking distance to the venue only applies to the Plaza; the others are a 10-minute cab.

-Long stays (2–6 weeks)
+Long stays (2 to 6 weeks)

 Estelar Suites, Hyatt Place, and the apart-hotel product on Airbnb’s monthly rentals page are all better than a standard hotel room.
 Look for “aparta-suite” and “amoblado” in Spanish-language listings on Metrocuadrado.